sudorandom/kmcd.dev/content/posts/2025/traceroute/index.md

 ## Conclusion

-Traceroute is a powerful diagnostic tool that unveils the very path our data takes across the vast, complex network of the internet.
-By cleverly manipulating the Time-To-Live (TTL) field in IP packets, it turns a bug-like feature (routers discarding expired packets) into a mechanism for discovery.
-We've explored how this process works, from sending probes with incremental TTLs to interpreting the `ICMP Time Exceeded` messages that allow us to map the network hop-by-hop.
+Traceroute is a powerful diagnostic tool that reveals the path our data takes across the internet.
+By cleverly using the Time-To-Live (TTL) field in IP packets, it turns an error-reporting mechanism into a tool for discovery.
+We've walked through how this works, from sending probes with an ever-increasing TTL to interpreting the `ICMP Time Exceeded` messages that let us map the network hop-by-hop.

-We demonstrated how to build a functional traceroute tool from scratch in Go.
-Our implementation uses ICMP echo requests, much like the `ping` utility, but listens for intermediate router replies in addition to the final destination's echo reply.
-While we focused on ICMP, we also discussed alternative probing methods using UDP and TCP, each with its own way of determining when the final destination is reached.
+Using this knowledge, we built a functional traceroute tool from scratch in Go.
+Our implementation uses ICMP echo requests, just like the `ping` utility, and listens for replies from intermediate routers as well as the final destination.
+While we focused on ICMP, we also touched on alternative probing methods using UDP and TCP.

-Building a tool like this from the ground up demystifies the magic behind everyday network diagnostics and gives us a deeper appreciation for the protocols that govern the internet.
-The journey of a single packet is a fascinating one, and with a little bit of Go, we've built a window to observe it.
+Building a tool like this from the ground up really demystifies the magic behind everyday network diagnostics and gives a deeper appreciation for the protocols that run the internet.
+The journey of a single packet is a fascinating one, and with a little bit of Go, we've built a window to watch it.

 ## Next Steps